 Students who are fully admitted to the Doctor of Philosophy in Sport Management program may apply for a doctoral teaching assistantship offered on the Troy, Alabama campus.
-All Doctoral directive status faculty members will vote on the DTA applicants.
-If further discussion is needed, then interviews will be scheduled for the DTA applicants with the undergraduate program coordinator and the Ph.D. coordinator.
+All Doctoral directive status faculty members will vote on the DTA applicants. coordinator and the Ph.D. coordinator.
 Consult the Director of the Ph.D. in Sport Management Program for more details.